peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

         int length,
         PeterO.Numbers.EContext ctx);

  Creates an arbitrary-precision decimal number from a text string that represents a number.

  The format of the string generally consists of:

   * An optional plus sign ("+" , U+002B) or minus sign ("-", U+002D) (if the minus sign, the value is negative.)

   * One or more digits, with a single optional decimal point after the first digit and before the last digit.

   * Optionally, "E"/"e" followed by an optional (positive exponent) or "-" (negative exponent) and followed by one or more digits specifying the exponent.

   The string can also be "-INF", "-Infinity", "Infinity", "INF", quiet NaN ("NaN" /"-NaN") followed by any number of digits, or signaling NaN ("sNaN" /"-sNaN") followed by any number of digits, all in any combination of upper and lower case.

  All characters mentioned above are the corresponding characters in the Basic Latin range.
 In particular, the digits must be the basic digits 0 to 9 (U+0030 to U+0039).
 The string is not allowed to contain white space characters, including spaces.

   <b>Parameters:</b>

  * <i>str</i>: A text string, a portion of which represents a number.

  * <i>offset</i>: A zero-based index showing where the desired portion of  <i>str</i>
  begins.

  * <i>length</i>: The length, in code units, of the desired portion of  <i>str</i>
  (but not more than  <i>str</i>
  's length).

  * <i>ctx</i>: An arithmetic context to control the precision, rounding, and exponent range of the result.
-If `HasFlags`  of the context is true, will also store the flags resulting from the operation (the flags are in addition to the pre-existing flags).
+If  `HasFlags` HasFlags of the context is true, will also store the flags resulting from the operation (the flags are in addition to the pre-existing flags).
 Can be null, in which case the precision is unlimited and rounding isn't needed.

 <b>Return Value:</b>